 Although centuries have passed since this trade route was established, the area wasn’t settled until Carlos Wiederhold, a German descendant born in Chile, crossed the Andes and set up a warehouse he named La Alemana (The German).

 Immigrants — mostly from Austria, Germany, and Slovenia — began to settle in the area and thus was born ‘San Carlos’ in 1895, today the city of San Carlos de Bariloche.

 This ancient immigration route crosses a variety of lakes including Llanquihue, Todos los Santos, Frías and Nahuel Huapi.
 Throughout the region, visitors see the Alpine-style architecture typical of Patagonia dotting the landscape.

-After the first world war, this was developed into a commercial tourism route by Ricardo Roth Schütz, an Argentine born to Swiss parents.
+After the first world war, the journey was developed into a commercial tourism route by Ricardo Roth Schütz, an Argentine born to Swiss parents.
 Today people from all over the world visit this area, captivated by its virgin nature that has remained unspoiled over the decades.

 The Trip: Puerta Varas to Bariloche

 Starting in Chile, the tour departs from Puerto Varas at 8 a.m.
 It begins with an hour-long drive around Llanquihue Lake, and through the Llanquihue Nature Reserve.
 During this leg of the trip you will be able to see the Calbuco Volcano, one of Chile’s most active on the right-hand side of the road, surrounded by the Valdivian jungle, a temperate rain forest.